vinh123456789/EzHomeLab/docs/exiftool.md

 ## Usage

-The above command already return the exif data of your file but it will show tag descriptions, if want to edit exif data, you have to know the tag names, which can be get with:
+The above command already returns the exif data of your file, but it will show tag descriptions.
+If you want to edit exif data, you have to know the tag names, which can be obtained with:
 ```sh
 exiftool -s yourfile
 ```

-Some photo editing app update the file with incorrect datetime format such as `2024:06:06 16:07:30 PM`, making the multimedia apps unable to parse it.
-I was able to fix it by remove the `PM`:
+Some photo editing apps update the file with an incorrect datetime format such as `2024:06:06 16:07:30 PM`, making the multimedia apps unable to parse it.
+I was able to fix it by removing the `PM`:
 ```sh
 exiftool -ModifyDate="2024:06:06 16:07:30" -DateTimeOriginal="2024:06:06 16:07:30" -CreateDate="2024:06:06 16:07:30" yourfile
 ```